 Entering students are assigned a liberal arts adviser (LAA) who will help you think through your course program, explore a variety of fields as you consider your major and offer advice about Smith's many options.

-How to Choose an Adviser
+How to Find a Major Adviser

 Role of Advisers

 Both your LAA and your major adviser will help you: